goto40/self-dsl/docs/xtext_scoping.md

 # Xtext Scoping

-In this seciton you will learn thw following:
+In this seciton you will learn the following:

  * What scoping means and where you need it.
  * How to customize scoping for special lookups of local elements.
- * How to select scope providers to handle multifile lookups.
+ * How to select scope providers to handle models distributed across different files.

 ## Scoping: What is it and where do I need it?